madeleineudell/LowRankModels.jl/README.md

 include many well known models in data analysis, such as principal components analysis (PCA), matrix completion, robust PCA, nonnegative matrix factorization, k-means, and many more.

-For more information on GLRMs, watch the arXiv... (paper coming by October 1)
+For more information on GLRMs, watch the arXiv...
+(Paper coming by October 1.)

 LowRankModels.jl makes it easy to mix and match loss functions and regularizers to construct a model suitable for a particular data set.
 In particular, it supports

-* using different loss functions for different columns of the data array, which can be very useful when data types are heterogeneous (eg, real, boolean, and ordinal columns);
+* using different loss functions for different columns of the data array, which is useful when data types are heterogeneous (eg, real, boolean, and ordinal columns);
-* data tables with many missing (unobserved) entries
+* fitting the model to only *some* of the entries in the talbe, which is useful for data tables with many missing (unobserved) entries; and
-* adding offsets and scalings to the model without destroying sparsity, which can be very useful when the data is poorly scaled.
+* adding offsets and scalings to the model without destroying sparsity, which is useful when the data is poorly scaled.

 # Generalized Low Rank Models